appdev-lessons/sinatra-rps/content.md

 <div class="bg-blue-100 py-1 px-5" markdown="1">

-If you need a refresher on forking projects, creating codespaces, and running `rake grade`, then please watch this video again (you should watch at 2x speed for a quick review): [Hello World Video](https://share.descript.com/view/aSOPQUdgU9G).
+If you need a refresher on forking projects, creating codespaces, and running `rake grade`, then please watch this video again (you should watch at 2x speed for a quick review): [Link in bio Video](https://share.descript.com/view/Y4oUaIaI1pU).
 </div>